OSHA Forklift Safety Tips 101: Inspections

-Chances are, if these forklifts were properly inspected prior to being used, these injuries wouldn’t even happen.
+Chances are, if these forklifts were properly inspected before being used, these injuries wouldn’t even happen.

 Before starting a forklift, it’s critically important to perform two inspections: pre-operation and operational inspections.

-If you’re the operator of a forklift, it’s your responsibility to conduct a pre-start visual check with the key off and then perform an operational check with the engine running.
+If you’re the forklift operator, it’s your responsibility to conduct a pre-start visual check with the key off and then perform an operational check with the engine running.
 If the forklift is not in safe operating mode, it should be placed in service.

-Please note, if the vehicle is in need of repair, defective or in any way unsafe, it should not be driven and it will need to be taken out of service and reported to your supervisor immediately.
+Please note, if the vehicle requires repair, defective, or in any way unsafe, it should not be driven, and it will need to be taken out of service and reported to your supervisor immediately.

 Additionally, all items should be checked depending on the forklift type – electric or internal combustion, including liquid propane.
 And always wear the appropriate personal protective equipment (PPE) during an inspection.
 When inspecting and checking liquid propane tanks and fittings, wear PPE such as face shields, long sleeves, and gauntlet gloves.

-All of these inspections might seem a bit much but the reality is – when it comes to safety, there are no shortcuts.
+These inspections might seem a bit much, but the reality is that there are no shortcuts when it comes to safety.
 Operators are urged to inspect forklifts before each job to keep themselves and others safe.

 Providing workers with proper direction, such as required OSHA forklift inspections, will prevent painful - and costly accidents.